+\paragraph{Limit I: Instability of the Rollback Mechanism} The rollback mechanism in DFSDT is determined by the model.
+The number of steps to roll back and the selection of new tools after rollback are guided using prompt containing the errors encountered in the previous failed trajectory.
+When the model is sufficiently robust, this rollback mechanism serves as a highly flexible and efficient planning strategy.
+However, when the model's capability is insufficient, it will fail to execute the correct rollback mechanism, i.e. retry the same error tools or roll back too far.

+\paragraph{Limit II: Redundant Context} In the process of planning with DFSDT, each tool plan is generated using the entire conversation history (including all the thoughts, actions, action inputs and tool responses) as context.
+However, in reality, each step of tool planning only requires a very small portion of the relevant history for effective planning.

-LLMs face considerable challenges when tasked with managing extensive contexts.
-As highlighted by~\cite{liu2024lost}, these limitations become particularly noticeable in tasks requiring assimilation and processing of large inputs, like verbose tool documents and API responses.
+The context redundancy not only increases computational overhead but also reduces the accuracy of model inference due to the inclusion of irrelevant historical data.
+As highlighted by~\cite{liu2024lost}, redundant context become particularly noticeable in tasks requiring assimilation and processing of large inputs, like verbose tool documents and API responses.
 The situation worsens when LLMs are supplemented with external information, such as document retrieval or online searching~\cite{petroni2020context, ram2023context, mallen2022not}.
-Although numerous language models capable of handling larger contexts are emerging~\cite{dai2019transformer, dao2022flashattention}, they often face significant performance degradation when the important information is located at some positions~\cite{liu2024lost, shi2023large}.
-Moreover, within the MAS framework, the impact of extended contexts on performance remains unclear.
+Although numerous language models capable of handling larger contexts are emerging~\cite{dai2019transformer, dao2022flashattention}, they often face significant performance degradation when the important information is located at some positions~\cite{liu2024lost, shi2023large}, which is known as the `\textit{lost-in-the-middle}' problem.

-To measure the impact of extended contexts on the performance of LLMs in tool utilization tasks, we conducted a pilot study on the ToolBench benchmark~\cite{qin2024toolllm}.
-Additional details can be found in Appendix~\ref{appendix: pilot study1 settings}.
-We selected the samples with more than 3 steps performed by the ChatGPT-DFSDT method as a subset, called "\textit{ToolBench-long}", to compare the performance difference with the full set.
-As demonstrated in Table~\ref{tab:pilot study}, there is a significant decrease in the pass rate of existing frameworks when faced with tasks involving lengthy questions.
-This result supports the hypothesis that not only do extended contexts strain the models' computational efficiency, but they also hinder their ability to accurately interpret and respond to the given instructions.
-The pilot study highlighted a major issue with current tool utilization frameworks: the excessive context length adversely impacts the models' planning and execution capabilities when using tools.

-\textbf{Advantages of MAS:} The pilot study highlights the need for a new approach beyond the traditional single-agent LLM model.
-MAS offers a promising solution by distributing tasks among specialized agents.
-This approach enhances memory efficiency, minimizes distractions, and allows for modular design and optimization of agents.
-Key benefits include: \textbf{(1) Memory Efficiency:} MAS manages memory better by assigning distinct segments of tasks to different agents, avoiding overload from processing lengthy contexts. \textbf{(2) Reduced Distractions:} Specialized agents focus on specific tasks, reducing interference from irrelevant information and improving overall performance. \textbf{(3) Modular Design:} The modular framework enables individual agent optimization, scalability, and adaptability to diverse tasks.